estherDow/sequenceAll/README.md

 - save state of all voices to nvm.

-- add STA functionality

 ### Current Limitations:

-- only ap mode is supported
 - clients connected receive all messages
 - Only port 8000 is supported
 - clients can send messages to host name
-- ap name and password may be changed via post request.
 - Changes will take effect after restart